eurus-chain/eurus-app-transaction/example/README.md

-# transcation_example
+# transaction_example

-Demonstrates how to use the transcation plugin.
+Demonstrates how to use the transaction plugin.

 ## Getting Started